giano/Telegrammer/README.md

 ### Cloning/Forking this repository

 Step **one** is cloning or forking this repository in a directory on your computer, server or device.
+You can get using _npm_ too.

+Then _npm install_ as usual.

 ### Chatting with a BotFather